zqfang/GSEApy/docs/index.rst

 * **Ability to run inside python interactive console without having to switch to R!!!**
 * User friendly for both wet and dry lab users.
-* Produce and reproduce publishable figures.
+* Produce or reproduce publishable figures.
-* Perform batch jobs easily (e.g. using for loops).
+* Perform batch jobs easy.
 * Easy to use in bash shell or your data analysis workflow, e.g. snakemake.